Why HR Teams Can’t Track Policy Acknowledgments in SharePoint (and What Works)

 Most HR teams land on SharePoint for policy acknowledgments by default.
-It’s already licensed.
-IT knows it.
-Documents go there anyway.
+It is already licensed, IT knows it, and the documents go there anyway.

-I’ve watched HR directors spend entire weeks reconstructing acknowledgment trails from emails, folder timestamps, and Excel sheets someone started three years ago.
-These weren’t disorganized teams.
-SharePoint just wasn’t built for this kind of work.
+We have watched HR directors spend entire weeks reconstructing acknowledgment trails from emails, folder timestamps, and a spreadsheet someone started three years ago.
+These were not disorganized teams.
+SharePoint just was not built for this kind of work.

 Why the gaps don’t show up immediately